Blue Care Network Best Practices

 Detroit practice makes diabetic screening a priority

 Stout Family Medicine in Detroit keeps track of between 600 and 700 diabetic patients.
 The practice's high success rate in getting its diabetic patients to undergo required tests can be attributed to a strict protocol established by Perry Olson, a physician assistant and majority owner of the practice.
 The protocol includes identification, careful tracking and patient education.
-The key is also to have everyone in the practice — John Verbovsky, D.O., and two physician assistants — on board.

 The first step is to identify the diabetic patients and the screening tests they need.
 "We use a form on our chart that outlines which procedures are needed for every diagnosis," says Olson.
 The practice also uses a diabetic registry that includes the name of and information for every diabetic patient in the practice.
 The registry helps the office track required tests.
 Olson explains that the registry is required of any practice that wants to be certified as a patient-centered medical home.
 Stout Family Medicine uses a registry provided by Olympia Medical Services, the practice's physician hospital organization.